any2api/any2api.github.io/about.md

 weight: 0
 ---

-*Auto-generate containerized APIs for arbitrary executables*
+*Auto-generate containerized APIs for any executable*

 * [What is any2api?](#what-is) &ndash; [Why use any2api?](#why-use) &ndash; [Use Cases](#use-cases)
 * [Architecture and Design](#architecture)